 Another common misunderstanding by new employees is that the probationary period means that they are instantly placed on a corrective action plan on the first day of employment, a misconception that could harmfully impact the employee's view of the company.

 If you need help with 90-day probation period for new hires, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.